Nicolas Namoradze: 2018: Honens Prize

-2020–Present
+2020–present

-Before the COVID-19 pandemic interrupted artists' touring schedules, his 2020 bookings included concerts in Israel, Berlin, Boston, Japan, and the Beethoven 250th Anniversary celebrations in October with the London Philharmonic.
+Before the COVID-19 pandemic interrupted artists' touring schedules, his 2020 bookings included concerts in Israel, Berlin, Boston, Japan, and the Beethoven 250th Anniversary celebrations in October with the London Philharmonic Orchestra.

-In January 2021 his album York Bowen: Fragments from Hans Andersen & Studies debuted on the UK charts as the #1-selling classical instrumental album.
-It was a Gramophone "Best New Classical Albums" Editor's Choice," BBC Music Magazine's Instrumental Disc of the Month, a Presto Editor's Choice, and the winner of the Choc de Classica.
-The following month Limelight named it its Recording of the Month. and Musical America named Namoradze its New Artist of the Month.
+In January 2021 his album York Bowen: Fragments from Hans Andersen & Studies debuted on the UK charts as the No. 1-selling classical instrumental album.
+It was a Gramophone "Best New Classical Albums" Editor's Choice", BBC Music Magazine's Instrumental Disc of the Month, a Presto Editor's Choice, and the winner of the Choc de Classica.
+The following month, Limelight named it its Recording of the Month. and Musical America named Namoradze its New Artist of the Month.

 He was pictured on the cover of the January/February 2022 issue of International Piano Magazine as his third album, Arabesque: Piano Music of Schumann and Namoradze, which included his own compositions, came out in January on the Steinway & Sons label.

 Compositions

-Nicolas Namoradze's compositions include solo piano works, chamber music, and electronic music.
-He has produced soundtracks for feature films and videos, including Fabienne Verdier's short films Walking Painting and "Nuit d'Opéra à Aix" (2017) made in association with the Festival d'Aix-en-Provence.
+Namoradze's compositions include solo piano works, chamber music, and electronic music.
+He has produced soundtracks for feature films and videos, including Fabienne Verdier's short films Walking Painting and Nuit d'Opéra à Aix (2017) made in association with the Aix-en-Provence Festival.
 His compositions are published by Muse Press.

-Neuropsychology Research
+Neuropsychology research

 Also a postgraduate student of neuropsychology at the Institute of Psychiatry, Psychology and Neuroscience at King's College London, Namoradze researches the effects of mental practice and mindfulness on musical performance, auditory perception, and the effect of music on the brain, and gives combined lecture/concerts on the subject.

 He is based in New York City.